NikiforovAll/nikiforovall.github.io/_posts/2024-05-26-aws-batch-and-step-functions-dotnet.md

 tags: [dotnet, aws, cloud]
 published: false
 shortinfo: "Learn how to leverage AWS Batch to efficiently process files in S3 using .NET"
+description: "Learn how to leverage AWS Batch to efficiently process files in S3 using .NET"
 fullview: false
 comments: true
 related: true